 Before he left the country, Chris purchased books, slates, chalk and other teaching materials, and hiked back to the village with Mallam.
 He hoped someone could begin to teach the children.
 Eight months later, back in the UK, he received a phone call from Mallam to tell him how the villagers had constructed a schoolroom with bamboo and palm fronds and how Chief Bengali, himself educated to the age of 14, had begun teaching the children.
 Mallam had been the driving force, encouraging the village to make the most of this opportunity.

 Working tirelessly to encourage and advise, regularly making the 16 km walk from his own village of Kafogo to support the vision, keeping Chris updated, and soon to be managing the construction of a government-standard school building, was Mallam.

 By September 2012, Mr Bah and about 70 students, some from neighbouring villages, began using the school.
 Following this, a second teacher was engaged and toilets were built.

-The community are very proud of the development of their school and their goal is to qualify for Government registration.
+The community are very proud of the development of their school and their long-awaited goal is to qualify for Government registration.

 In 2013 Chris founded the UK-based organisation, Set4Life, to ensure ongoing support for the Yiben Community School.
 Mallam became the official Project Coordinator and Jude served as a Trustee until 2015 when SET4LIFE Australia was established as a charity.
 This allows the Australian supporters to publicly fundraise for the village.